2023/2024 Housing Residential Agreement

 College Housing reserves the right to remove a resident from their contracted space and terminate the resident’s contract if the following occurs:

-- The continued presence of the resident and associated guests violates the safety and security of any member of the housing community.
-Members include residents, guests, campus visitors, staff and faculty.
+2. It is believed that the continued presence of the resident and associated guests violates the safety and security of any member of the housing community.
+Members include residents, guests, campus visitors, staff, and faculty.

 Residents removed from College Housing for conduct reasons will remain financially responsible for the full room and board of the semester as outlined in their housing contract.
 Additionally, College Housing reserves the right to regain accessibility and possession of the assigned space.